Arrays Class in Java

 binarySearch(array, fromIndex, toIndex, key, Comparator)A range of specified arrays for the specified object is searched using the Binary Search Algorithm.

 toString(original array)A string representation of the contents of the array is returned.
 This representation consists of a list of the elements of the array enclosed in square brackets ([]).
-The elements are separated by a comma and a space and each element is converted to a string by the String. value of() function.
+A comma and a space separate the elements, and each element is converted to a string using the String. value of() function.

 stream(original array)A sequential stream will be returned with an array that is specified by its source.
-The stream is a sequence of objects represented as a channel of data that has a source where the data is situated, and a destination where it is transmitted.
+The stream is a sequence of objects represented as a data channel with a source where the data is situated and a destination where it is transmitted.

-spliterator(original array,fromIndex, endIndex )A spliterator is returned which covers the range of the specified arrays.
+spliterator(original array,fromIndex, endIndex )A spliterator that covers the range of the specified arrays is returned.
 The Spliterator interface can be used for traversing and partitioning sequences.

 spliterator(original array)A spliterator covering all the elements of the array is returned.